raoanmol/Sp24-Resume-Template/README.md

 # Sp24-Resume-Template
-Resume Template from the workshop I hosted for my UGTA contract
+This template does **NOT** belong to me.
+This template has gone through multiple people who have added their own changes, including me.
+That being said, this is the template I shared for my presentation on January 24, 2024.

+Screenshot of the resume: